Dems confident on methane fee as budget bill moves to Senate

 The centerpiece of U.S. actions is a long-awaited rule by the Environmental Protection Agency to tighten methane regulations for the oil and gas sector.
 The proposed rule would for the first time target reductions from existing oil and gas wells nationwide, rather than focus only on new wells as previous regulations have done.

-The new U.S. rule, along with the global pledge, should “make a huge difference,″ not only in fighting climate change, but in improving health and reducing asthma and other respiratory problems, Biden said.
+The new U.S. rule, along with the global pledge, should “make a huge difference,″ not only in fighting climate change, but in improving health and reducing asthma and other respiratory problems, Biden said in Glasgow.

 Once finalized, the proposed requirements should reduce methane emissions from U.S. drilling operations and equipment by approximately 75% by 2030, compared with 2005 levels, the White House said.